 Quality Control

 Of the 446 participants, 128 indicated on the debriefing form that the purpose of the experiment was to study the effects of violent games on aggressive behavior without selecting any of the other offered purposes.
-A further 3 subjects had gameplay data indicating that the wrong game file had been used.
+Three additional subjects’ data were excluded due to experimenter error (the wrong game file had been used).
 A further 27 subjects were excluded because the research assistants indicated some failure of deception or of methodology.
 We note that our failure of deception rate of 28.7% is considerably higher than our anticipated 11% rate or of rates reported in previous work.
 After these exclusions, the effective sample size was 275.

 Manipulation Check